danvk/boggle-paper/paper/content.typ

 $"n"."bound" <= 1.5 S_"high"$ or there are only four unmerged cells left
 seems to work well in practice (see @switchover-table).

-// For the 5M board 3x3 class, calling `orderly_bound` with `S_high=500`
-// results in 55,483 calls to `step` and a maximum stack size of 167.
-The
-// most times a single node is added to the stack is 1,289.

 #figure(
   align(center)[#table(
   columns: 4,